Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 ## Line Chart Component

-The Component consist of a script tag, a div container with an SVG and a style tag.
+The Component consists of a script tag, a div container with an SVG, and a style tag.

 ### Script of the Line Chart Component

-Within our line-diagram.svelte file we start by exporting a `name` and `values` property.
-The `name` property will be used as the title of the diagram and the `values` property will be used to draw the diagram.
+Within our `line-diagram.svelte` file, we start by exporting a `name` and `values` property.
+The `name` property will be used as the title of the Diagram, and the `values` property will be used to draw the Diagram.
 The `values` property is an array of numbers.

-Next up we define the height, width and vertical padding of the diagram, these numbers are mainly arbitrarly chosen to fit the diagram.
-Because later down the line we will fit all the data within this range.
+Next up, we define the Diagram's height, width, and vertical padding; these numbers are mainly arbitrarily chosen to fit the Diagram.
+Because later down the line, we will fit all the data within this range.

-Furthermore we will get the highest and lowest value of the dataset. and calculate the proportions between our desired range and the range of the data.
-This will be used to scale the data to fit the diagram.
+Furthermore, we will get the highest and lowest value of the dataset. and calculate the proportions between our desired range and the range of the data.
+This will be used to scale the data to fit the Diagram.

 This all sounds rather complicated, but bear with me here.